It is easy to book online. If you wish to call, please advise which practice you would like to visit and your preferred GP.

-We will try to book you with your regular GP where possible for continuity of care.
-If your usual GP is not available, please see one of our other GPs at either Lyneham or Crace.
+Your usual GP prefers to see you for continuity of care.
+If your usual GP is not available, you are welcome to see another GPs at Crace, Denman or Lyneham.
 They will have full access to your computer record.
-Your usual GP will be able to view that consultation record at your next visit with them.
+Your regular GP will be able to view that consultation at your next visit.

 If you think your appointment will require longer than fifteen minutes, please book a long appointment.

 If you wish to book a skin check or a mental health care plan, please advise reception so they can make the appropriate length appointment.

 If you wish to cancel your appointment, please give as much notice as possible.
 Missed appointments without notice will attract a $40 fee.

 A proportion of appointments are reserved for urgent bookings each day.

 You can secure an 'on the day' appointment by booking online after midnight or by calling from 8 am.
 If fully booked, we will try to find an appointment for you if your need is urgent.

 When fully booked, you can request a fit-in appointment.
 You can book on the fit-in list online.

 Payment is required at the time of consultation.
 The GPs do not bulk bill.